qiuriosity/intuitive-colors/README.md

 ## navigating the fully generated palette

-Once you've selected all your base colors, simply click "generate colors" to navigate to your full palette created by intuitive colors.
+Once you've selected all your base colors, simply click "generate colors" to navigate to your full palette created by **intuitive colors**.

 ### I like this specific color in the palette.
 How do I know what color this is?

-intuitive colors allows users to hover over the swatch of a specific color to view the hex code, which can then be integrated into their artwork or media-related projects.
+**intuitive colors** allows users to hover over the swatch of a specific color to view the hex code, which can then be integrated into their artwork or media-related projects.
 For users on touch-screen devices, simply focus on the swatch by tapping, and the same overlay will appear.

 ### What if I don't need so many different shades?
 What if I want to see even more shades?